mmfausnaugh/tica/README.md

 ### Setting the calibration directory

-***Users must point to the appropriate calibration directory when running `tica-calibrate-spoc`.
+***Users must point to the appropriate calibration directory when running `tica-calibrate-spoc` or `tica-cal-ccd2ccd`.
 The code will raise an error if the exposure time in the data files does not match the specified calibration directory.***

 ## Updating and Reverting Calibration Models